The Truth Behind Cervical Cancer Risk, Prevention and Diagnosis

 Resources

-Foundation for Women’s Cancer (Cervical Cancer)American Cancer Society (What are the key statistics about cervical cancer?)MedicineNet (Cervical Cancer Facts)Screening for Life (Cervical Cancer Myths and Facts)Mayo Clinic (Cervical Cancer Risk Factors)Gastric cancer begins in the cells of the inner layer of the stomach.
-Learn about symptoms, diagnosis, treatment and the risks of stomach cancer.
+Foundation for Women’s Cancer (Cervical Cancer)American Cancer Society (What are the key statistics about cervical cancer?)MedicineNet (Cervical Cancer Facts)Screening for Life (Cervical Cancer Myths and Facts)Mayo Clinic (Cervical Cancer Risk Factors)The three main types of skin cancer include melanoma, basal cell carcinoma, and actinic keratosis.
+Read on to learn more about skin cancer types here.